antvis/G2/docs/introduction.md

 ## Mark

-Let's begin with a scatterplot of the GDP and the LifeExpectancy of of countries, constructed with [point mark](/mark-point).
+Let's begin with a scatterplot of the GDP and the LifeExpectancy of countries, constructed with [point mark](/mark-point).

-G2 doesn't have chart types, it using **mark** as the basic visual building block instead.
+G2 doesn't have chart types, it uses **mark** as the basic visual building block instead.
 In most cases, a G2 mark is a template for generating geometric elements from data.
-Each generated element can either depict a single data item such as interval and point, or a series of data items such line and area.
+Each generated element can either depict a single data item such as interval and point, or a series of data items such as line and area.

-To control the appearance of mark, we bind columns of data to its visual properties.
-Each column can either extracting from a data dimension, deriving from existed columns or be an array of constant values.
+To control the appearance of the mark, we bind columns of data to its visual properties.
+Each column can either be extracting from a data dimension, derived from existing columns, or be an array of constant values.
 For the below point mark, we assign _GDP_ column to x-position, _LifeExpectancy_ column to x-position, deriving a new column from _Population_ column for color and set shape to _hollowPoint_.

 This binding technique is called **encode**.
-We always say that a visual property encode a abstract data column, and this kind of data-driven property is called **channel**.
-With the help of encode, not only can marks be positioned in pixels or styling literally, but they can also be drawn with abstract data.
+We always say that a visual property encodes an abstract data column, and this kind of data-driven property is called **channel**.
+With the help of encoding, not only can marks be positioned in pixels or styling literally, but they can also be drawn with abstract data.

-In G2, calling `chart.mark()` to create a new mark and add it to chart.
+In G2, call `chart.mark()` to create a new mark and add it to the chart.
 Then calling `mark.encode(channel, column)` to specify its channel and calling `mark.style(property, value)` for its constant property.

 ```js
 (() => {